 Understanding the Origins of Financial Stress

-Have you ever wondered why a married couple can react to market meltdowns and financial triggers so differently I believe it is far too simple to say that the stock market correction of the past month was the trigger for people’s stress over the past few weeks.
-Of course, it would be equally unreasonable to assume that it was the culmination of the past 18 years of market cycles of boom, bust and boom expecting the next bust.
+Do you ever wonder why two seemingly similar people react to the market meltdowns so differently?
+I believe it is far too simple to say the recent rapid correction was the reason for the stress that many individuals have shown the past few weeks.
+Of course, it would be equally unreasonable to assume that it was the culmination of the past three years that caused the emotions that arose.
 To use either of those reasons would not explain why two married individuals would react completely differently during times of financial stress.

-To explain variations in stress levels from people who have known and loved each other for many years, we have to dig deep and further back into our pasts.
-Some researchers will point to gender since many studies have shown that women, in general, are more risk averse than men.
-While I have found this assumption to often be true in my twenty seven year practice, I have long realized that each of us has a unique story to tell about our early life as it relates to money.
+To explain the differences in stress levels, I am looking to things far deeper and further back in our pasts.
+Some researchers will point to gender since many studies have shown that women, in general, are more risk averse.
+While I have found this assumption to be true in my twenty year practice, I have long realized that each of us has a unique story to tell about our early life as it relates to money.

-In many cases, a person’s financial history is unknown even to his or her spouse of many years.
-Money recollections from years past include divorces that have led to food stamps, failed businesses that have resulted in bankruptcy, or unemployment that wiped out a lifetime of savings.
-For older clients who are children of Depression-era parents, the stories of hardship and fear are even more vivid.
-While describing these memories, clients can often re-experience the raw feelings of insecurity, fear, and shame.
-After unearthing buried emotions, clients often realize that the root of their reactions is what causes their present-day financial anxieties.
+In many cases, this story is unknown even to the spouse of many years.
+These stories include divorces that have lead to food stamps, failed businesses that have lead to bankruptcy or unemployment that wipeout savings.
+For older clients who are children of depression era parents, the stories of hardship and fear are even more vivid.
+While describing these memories, clients can often re-experience the raw feelings of insecurity, fear and shame.
+After unearthing these emotions, clients often realize the root of their reactions to present day financial stress.